|CMDCM(SW/AW) James H. Tinker

 In addition to instructing in various C schools, he also served as a special assistant to the Navy Surgeon General, Bureau of Medicine and Surgery (BUMED), as the Enlisted Technical Leader for three NECs.
 In 2010, he was selected as the Navy Medicine Manpower, Personnel, Training & Education Command (NAVMED MPT&E) Senior Instructor of the Year, the Society for Armed Forces Military Laboratory Scientists (SAFMLS) Military Member of the Year, and was the first US service member to present at the UK National Military Pathology Conference, speaking on multinational operations and joint training.

 In 2010, he reported to US Naval Hospital, Guantanamo Bay, Cuba, where he was selected for the Command Senior Chief Program.
-He reported to MCM Crew FEARLESS in 2012, where he currently serves as the Command Master Chief.
+He reported to MCM Crew FEARLESS in 2012, where he served as their Command Master Chief.
+In 2014, he reported to USS LAKE CHAMPLAIN (CG57) where he currently serves as Command Master Chief.